strindberg/emacsj/README.md

 There are four ways to start a search:

-- Search Forward Text (`ctrl-s`).
+- Isearch Forward Text (`ctrl-s`).
 The search text is interpreted as literal text, and the search direction is forward in the editor.
-- Search Backward Text (`ctrl-r`).
+- Isearch Backward Text (`ctrl-r`).
 The search text is interpreted as literal text, and the search direction is backward in the editor.
-- Search Forward Regexp (`ctrl-alt-s`).
+- Isearch Forward Regexp (`ctrl-shift-s`).
 The search text is interpreted as a regular expression, and the search direction is forward in the editor.
-- Search Backward Regexp (`ctrl-alt-r`).
+- Isearch Backward Regexp (`ctrl-shift-r`).
 The search text is interpreted as a regular expression, and the search direction is backward in the editor.

 Directly after a search has been initiated, pressing one of the search keys again will bring up the previous text used for search.
 This is the quickest way to resume a search.
 History is kept separate between text search and regexp search, so only previous searches by the same